 The Mughal regime is a well-documented era and the cultural achievements of this period are an important landmark in South Asian art history.
-While the awe-inspiring buildings, tombs, and mausoleums of this period are renowned for their grand scale and impeccable detail, equally significant among the contributions of the Mughal emperors were breathtaking charbagh style gardens, known also as the Mughals gardens.
+While the awe-inspiring buildings, tombs, and mausoleums of this period are renowned for their grand scale and impeccable detail, equally significant among the contributions of the Mughal emperors were breathtaking charbagh-style gardens, known also as the Mughal gardens.

-The Mughals built gardens in South Asia all throughout the 17th and 18th centuries.
-These were not merely wild meadows or orchards but carefully contemplated designs that organized natural elements in geometrically precise composition.
+The Mughals built gardens in South Asia throughout the 17th and 18th centuries.
+These were not merely wild meadows or orchards but carefully contemplated designs that organized natural elements in a geometrically precise composition.
 These gardens added a grand sense of refinement or “curb appeal” to the landscape of the Mughal regime.
 The gardens at the Taj Mahal in Agra and Humayun’s Tomb in New Delhi are among the most significant Mughal gardens.
 The Mughal garden architecture is directly derived from the Persian charbagh tradition.

 Paradise, As a Garden

 The notion of heaven as a garden has been around since ancient times.
 The earliest known description of a primordial garden appeared in ancient Sumerian texts.
 The word “paradise” finds its roots in the Old Persian word pairidaeza, which refers to a walled enclosure containing a park or garden.
 This word or close variations of it have also appeared in Hebrew, Aramaic, and Greek.

 The Garden of Eden, described in the Book of Genesis, is believed to be God’s contemplation of perfection and the closest thing to heaven on earth.
 It possibly introduced the importance of gardens to Abrahamic religions.
 Subsequently, the Quran exemplified the notion of paradise as a garden, making several references to jannat al-firdaus or the gardens of paradise.
 That is to say, the Quran describes heaven as an allegorical garden within which the worthy dwell for eternity.